Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-The RIXS spectra of LNO films were measured at the Ni $L_3$ edge ($853$~eV).
-These spectra exhibit key RIXS excitations, including high-energy $dd$-excitations (approximately $0.5$-$3$~eV), an elastic scattering contribution at $0$~eV, as well as phonon and magnon excitations in between.
-The $dd$-excitations have a multi-peak structure, qualitatively similar to other $3d^8$ systems as NiO~\cite{ghiringhelli2009observation, GhiringhelliNJP2005, NagPRL2020, LinPRL2021}.
-As shown in Figs.~\ref{Fig2}a, the relative intensities of the peaks are different in the three samples, due to the different crystal fields acting on the Ni atoms.
+The RIXS spectra of \LNO films were measured at the Ni $L_3$ edge ($853$~eV).
+These spectra exhibit key RIXS excitations, including high-energy $dd$-excitations (at approximately $0.5$-$3$~eV), an elastic scattering contribution at $0$~eV, as well as phonon and magnon excitations in between.
+The $dd$-excitations have a multi-peak structure, qualitatively similar to other $3d^8$ systems, such as NiO~\cite{ghiringhelli2009observation, GhiringhelliNJP2005, NagPRL2020, LinPRL2021}.
+As shown in Fig.~\ref{Fig2}a, the relative intensities of the peaks are different in the three samples, due to the different crystal-fields acting on the Ni atoms (see Fig.~S1, Supplementary Note~1).
+However, all our La$_2$NiO$_4$ films display the most intense $dd$-excitation around 1.1~eV and a second less intense excitation just below 1.6~eV.
+This is consistent with what is reported in bulk La$_2$NiO$_4$~\cite{FabbrisPRL2017} (see Fig.~S2, Supplementary Note~1).
 The subtraction of the elastic peak clearly highlights the presence of multiple low-energy features; see Figs.~\ref{Fig2}b,c.

 To extract the dispersion of magnetic excitations, we assumed a two-mode model with the addition of a high-energy continuum ``background" (Fig.~\ref{Fig2}b,c).
-Each of these components is represented by a Gaussian.
+Each of these components is represented by a Gaussian profile.
 This provides an effective fitting model of excitations for all measured film systems and momenta.
-Our interpretation of the proposed model is based on the hypothesis that the lower-energy mode ($\sim 20\%$) from LNO/STO to LNO/LAO. \\
+Our interpretation of the proposed model is based on the hypothesis that the lower-energy mode ($\sim$40~meV) stems from an optical phonon, while the higher-energy mode (strongly dispersing between $60$ and $120$~meV) is a magnon.
+This assignment is supported by previous neutron scattering measurements that identified the phonon part via an out-of-plane oxygen buckling mode~\cite{pint1989lattice, pist1988phonon}.
+The interpretation of the higher-energy mode as a magnon is consistent with earlier RIXS~\cite{FabbrisPRL2017} and neutron studies~\cite{nakajima1993spin} of bulk La$_2$NiO$_4$.
+The resulting magnon dispersions are shown in Fig.~\ref{fig_SpinWave}.